tony-go/macho_re/README.md

-# libmachore
+# macho_re

 > ⚠️ **Note:** This project is currently under active development.
 Features and APIs may change.

-libmachore is a lightweight command-line tool for parsing and analyzing Mach-O binary files on macOS.
+`macho_re` is a lightweight command-line tool for parsing and analyzing Mach-O binary files on macOS.
 It displays information about linked libraries, CPU architectures, and version information for each dynamic library in the binary.

 ## Features